nunobrum/spicelib/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 1.1.3
+  * Implementing a set_component_parameter() method on the Editor classes
+  * Bug Fixes:
+    * AscEditor was hanging in comments.
+Issue #43
+    * Supporting other text orientations on the AscEditor.
+Issue #44
 * Version 1.1.2
   * Fixes on the readme_update.py script.
 Was not supporting spaces after the []
   * Solving issue PyLTspice Issue #138.
 Hierarchical edits to ASC files are now supported.